 Canadian winters can be harsh and at times dangerous.
 We all know that having winter tires on is a great way to ensure some extra safety and traction while driving in unpredictable conditions.

 Did You Know?

-In 2016, the Ontario government created a new rule that pushed insurance companies in the province to provide a discount for drivers who buy and install winter tires.
-This discount is not all about saving money, but more about diminishing the risk on our roads.
-Insurance companies and the public all benefit and that is why insurance companies offer a 5% discount if your vehicle is equipped with winter tires.
+In 2016, the Ontario government created a new rule that pushed insurance companies in the province to provide a discount to drivers who buy and install winter tires.
+This discount is not just about saving money, but more about reducing potential danger on our roads.
+By having winter tires on your vehicle, both yourself and the insurance company benefit.
+That is why insurance companies offer a 5% discount if your vehicle is equipped with winter tires.

 To take advantage of this discount, call your insurance company and ask for the following details: